brijal29/covered-insurance-demo/README.md

 - Clone this repo
 - `npm install` to install all req'd dependencies
-- `npm run build` to start the local server
+- `npm run test` to start the local server

 Local web server will use port 3000.